qtjefferies/naive-bayes-project-tutorial/README.md

 **Step 2:**

-Preprocess the data and use Naive Bayes to classify the reviews as good or bad.
+Preprocess the data by eliminating the package name column and putting all reviews in lower case.

 **Step 3:**

+Separate target from feature, and split your data.

+**Step 4:**

+Vectorize your features and use Naive Bayes to classify the reviews as good or bad.
+We will not focus on hypertuning our model this time.
+This was an introduction project to sentiment analysis using Naive Bayes.

+**Step 4:**

-Use the app.py to create your new pipeline.
+Use the app.py to create your pipeline.

 Save your naive bayes classification model in the 'models' folder.